Ancascocha Trek 5 Days – Extended High-Altitude Expedition to Machu Picchu

 We drive northeast to Izucchaca.
 Huarocondo to the trailhead at Socma 3,205 m/10,512 ft., located in the Pomatales Canyon.
 We’ll begin our best Ancascocha hiking trail, ascending toward the Perolniyoc waterfall.

-After observing and taking many photos at the Perolniyoc Inca Falls, we continued hiking until we reached the Perolniyoc Inca Ruins at the top.
-We camped in the surroundings of Rayan on our first night of camping.
-The travel team accompanied us on this alternative trek to Ancascocha through the Andes.
+After observing and taking many photos at the Perolniyoc Inca Falls, we continued hiking to the Perolniyoc Inca Ruins at the top.
+We camped in the area around Rayan on our first night.
+The travel team accompanied us on this alternative trek through the Andes to Ancascocha.

 A brief description of the beginning of Trek